Story at a glance:

 Libraries are often the cornerstone of a community, providing access to technology, community spaces, education resources, and job readiness programs.
 Improving community equity is one of five pillars in the Dayton Metro Library Strategic Plan, and every facility investment was made with inclusion and equity in mind.
 Through this lens, the team considered sustainability, site selection, accessibility, and technology assets.

 “Libraries are so much more than books—they are anchor institutions.
-It is important that we meet the needs of the community, creating a place for people of diverse backgrounds and experiences to come together,” Klose said.
+It is important that we meet the needs of the community, creating a place for people of diverse backgrounds and experiences to come together,” Klose says.

 HEAPY took these diverse needs into account when designing the state-of-the-art electrical, mechanical, and plumbing systems.
 The engineering team strived to create building systems that would work for each unique space, ensuring easy use for patrons and providing optimized building systems for facility staff.

-“Good planning and design are useless without ensuring appropriate maintenance and long-term building optimization, because building systems can drift over time and become less efficient,” said Nicholas J. Andrews, project manager at HEAPY.
+“Good planning and design are useless without ensuring appropriate maintenance and long-term building optimization, because building systems can drift over time and become less efficient,” says Nicholas J. Andrews, project manager at HEAPY.
 “We were thrilled to see our designs come to life in these unique community spaces and pleased that all our designs achieved LEED certification.”

 Special Recognition